Call Centre Shrinkage calculator and tips

 If you don't account for it, even the most accurate volume forecasts will fail, leaving customers waiting longer, agents under pressure, and the business paying more to recover.

-• Meeting Service Levels: Shrinkage reduces the number of people actually available to take calls, answer chats, or respond to messages.
-If you don’t factor it in, you’ll roster too few people — leading to longer wait times, missed SLAs, and frustrated customers.
+Shrinkage reduces the number of people actually available to take calls, answer chats or respond to messages.
+Don't factor it in and you'll roster too few people — leading to longer waits, missed SLAs, and frustrated customers.

-• Managing Costs: Ignoring shrinkage can force you into expensive fixes like overtime, last-minute casual hires, or diverting staff from other work.
+Ignoring shrinkage forces expensive fixes like overtime, last-minute casuals, or pulling staff off other work.
 Building it into your plan keeps budgets stable and predictable.

-• Protecting Your Team: Under-staffing caused by unplanned shrinkage puts more pressure on the people who are working.
-That stress often leads to burnout, absenteeism, and higher turnover — which in turn makes shrinkage even worse.
+Under-staffing from unplanned shrinkage piles pressure on the people who did show up.
+That stress drives burnout, absenteeism and turnover — which makes shrinkage worse still.

 How to Calculate Call Centre Shrinkage